jindrichmynarz/dissertation/parts/transformation.md

 We used an [RDF version of the dataset](https://github.com/openbudgets/datasets/tree/master/ecb-exchange-rates) prepared for the [OpenBudgets.eu](http://openbudgets.eu) project.
 This derivative covers rates from November 30, 1999 to April 7, 2016, so it allowed to convert most prices in our dataset.
 Prices in non-CZK currencies were converted using the exchange rates valid at their notice's publication date.
-This was done as a two-step process, first converting the prices EUR followed by the conversion to CZK.
+This was done as a two-step process, first converting the prices to EUR followed by the conversion to CZK.
 In order to automate the execution of this task we employed [*sparql-to-csv*](https://github.com/jindrichmynarz/sparql-to-csv), a tool that we developed, which also allows to pipe query results into another query or update operation.

 The normalized prices were winsorized^[<https://en.wikipedia.org/wiki/Winsorizing>] at 99.5^th^ percentile to remove likely incorrect extreme prices.